 |"Designing jewelry with fancy colored sapphires is like drawing with the Deluxe Box of Crayola Crayons.
 There is always the perfect color for what you are creating."|

-Most often we think of sapphires as beautiful gemstones that sparkle in intoxicating shades of blue.
+When we think of sapphires we most often imagine beautiful gemstones that sparkle in intoxicating shades of blue.
 Beautiful colors like cornflower blue, Kashmir blue and pastel blue come to mind.

 But sapphires are not just for the blues!
 Sapphires can be found in an exciting symphony of colors ranging from daffodil yellows and teal greens to hot pinks and royal purples.
 In fact nearly every color in the rainbow can be found in a sapphire.

 18kt gold bracelet with pink, yellow and blue sapphires.

 One of the most popular fancy colors of sapphire is pink.
 Whether you desire a subtle pastel pink, icy cool pink or a hot vibrant fuchsia, there is a pink sapphire for you.
 Pink sapphires make wonderful center gemstones, as well as accent stones set with a colorless diamond.

 A vibrant pink sapphire in a hand-crafted platinum ring.

 Exceptional pink sapphires often challenge the preeminence of their costlier cousins, pink diamonds.
 When designing jewelry, we like to set pink sapphires in cool white gold and platinum, perhaps with colorless diamond accents.

 Yellow sapphires are found in a broad palette of shades ranging from light yellow chiffon to bright effervescent lemons to deep golden yellow that almost glow with a hint of orange.
 We like to set the lighter, cooler shades of yellow in white gold and platinum, while the warmer hues, like the deep golden yellows and orangey-yellows, come to life when set in 18kt and 22kt yellow gold.